-GSPlatformCo Inc, the company behind the ANKA e-commerce platform and its parent company, Global Shop Solutions, recently experienced a major data breach that has affected 537,877 individuals in the United States, including 102 residents of Maine.
+GSPlatformCo Inc, the company behind the ANKA e-commerce platform and its parent company, Global Shop Solutions, recently experienced a major data breach that has affected 537,877 individuals in the United States, including 1,295 residents of Massachusetts, 798 residents of Washington, 102 residents of Maine, and 68 residents of New Hampshire.

 The breach was discovered on Nov.
 22, 2025, and involved unauthorized access to a non-core customer data system.
 The compromised data set was a snapshot from April 2025, meaning the information was approximately seven months old at the time of the incident.